 - etc …

-In a nutshell, all types of companies and people are using WordPress to blog about every kind of topic imaginable.
+In a nutshell, all types of enterprises and people from all walks of life are using WordPress to blog about every kind of topic imaginable.

-Here are just some of the sites, institutions and people who use WordPress:
+Here are just some of the sites, companies and people using WordPress:

-- Universities & Educational Institutions: University of Manitoba Today, Milwaukee School of Engineering’s Bridge, Bates College, Lafayette College, etc.
+- Universities & Educational Institutions: University of Manitoba Today, Milwaukee School of Engineering’s Bridge, Washington University’s School of Law, Lafayette College, etc.

-- Magazines & Media: Tribune Media, The New Yorker, FiveThirtyEight, Dusty Cartridge, etc.
+- Magazines & News Media: Tribune Media, The Australian, IMC TV, LinkedIn, etc.

-- Government Sites, Public Services & Community Organizations: Sweden’s Official Site, Chicago Weather Center, Slow Food Italia, Official Gazette of the Republic of the Philippines, Ovarian Cancer National Alliance, etc.
+- Governments, Public Services & Humanitarian Organizations: Smithsonian Institution’s National Museum of African Art, Canadian Museum of History, Slow Food Italia, Official Gazette of the Republic of the Philippines, Rotary Means Business – Rotary Club, etc.

-Earlier, we mentioned that WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+Earlier, we mentioned that WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- Businesses prefer the self-hosted version, which can be installed in their domain names and freely modified to suit their needs.
-In fact, most WordPress self-hosted installations are business marketing activities.
+- Businesses prefer to download the self-hosted version, which can be installed in their own domain names and freely modified to suit their needs.
+In fact, most WordPress self-hosted installations are business marketing or sales purposes.

 - More than half of all WordPress users use the hosted version on WordPress.com

-- In 2014, blogs belonging to the WordPress network (blogs hosted either on WordPress.com or externally-hosted WordPress sites) published on average 17 new blog posts per second (around 1.5 million per day).
+- In 2014, blogs belonging to the WordPress network (blogs hosted either on WordPress.com or self-hosted WordPress sites) published on average 17 blog posts every second (around 1.5 million per day).

-In later articles, we will compare the main differences between WordPress.com (hosted) vs WordPress.org (self-hosted) versions.
+In other articles, we examine the main differences between WordPress.com (hosted) and WordPress.org (self-hosted) versions.

 Additional Statistics About WordPress

-WordPress users have access to over 37,000 free WordPress plugins from the WordPress plugin directory …
+WordPress users can download and install over 37,000 free plugins from the WordPress free plugins repository …

 We have written a comprehensive article about WordPress plugins here:

-WordPress users also have access to over 1,700 themes for free from the WordPress themes directory …
+WordPress users can also access over 1,700 free themes from the WordPress free themes directory …

-WordPress has been translated and localized into over 70 languages in addition to English …
+WordPress has been translated and localized into over seventy languages in addition to English …

-The search term “WordPress” alone receives around 2.7 million searches per month on Google.
-Including WordPress-related terms (e.g. “WordPress themes”, “WP plugins”, ”learn WordPress”, etc. brings the total number of searches online for WordPress terms to around thirty million …
+The search term “WordPress” alone receives around 2.7 million monthly searches on Google.
+Including WordPress-related terms (e.g. “WP themes”, “WordPress plugins”, ”learn WordPress”, etc. brings the total number of searches online for WordPress terms to more than 30 million …

-If you compare searches for WordPress to other CMS platforms, WordPress gets searched five times as much as Joomla and 9x more than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress gets searched 5 x more than Joomla and nine times more than Drupal.

-According to WordPress’ own “State of the Word” 2014 survey, a quarter of 33,000 WordPress users who participated in the survey stated that they make a full-time living off the WordPress CMS.
-An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is US$50.
+According to WordPress’ own “State of the Word” 2014 survey, 25% of all WP users who answered the survey stated that they make a full-time living off WordPress.
+An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is US$50.

-You can find WordPress developers and designers for hire at freelancing sites like Upwork …
+You can find WordPress designers and developers for hire at freelancing sites like Upwork …

-- Why WordPress is an ideal vehicle for growing your small business online,
+- Why WordPress is the best vehicle to grow your business online,

-- Dozens of great reasons why you should choose WordPress for your business website or blog, including a detailed look at the unique benefits, features, and advantages of using the WordPress CMS platform,
+- Over fifty compelling reasons why you should choose WordPress for your website or blog, including a detailed review of the benefits, features, and advantages of using the WordPress CMS platform,

-- Ways to automate your business with WordPress,
+- How to automate your business with WordPress,

-- How to drive more visitors, get more leads and subscribers, and how to sell more products and services with WordPress.
+- How to drive more visitors, get more leads, and how to sell more products and services with WordPress.

-- Plus, we’ll be publishing many ”how to” tutorials and tips of how to use WordPress to grow your business online, and save thousands of dollars on web development and website design costs.
+- Plus, we’ll be regularly posting new ”how to” tutorials and tips on how you can use WordPress and grow your business online, and save thousands of dollars on the costs of website development and website design.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...

-The above figures were sourced from various locations around the web, including the following sites:
+The information for this article was sourced from various locations around the web, including the following sites: